 Open a terminal session in Ubuntu then copy and paste the following instructions:

-After you installed the necessary packages, you we’ll be able to give it the first shot by entering wmgui in a terminal window
+After you installed the necessary packages, you will be able to give it the first shot by entering wmgui in a terminal window

-Now you know basic set-up is working (your computer running Ubuntu Studio, your bluetooth adapter, your Wii Remote and the “connection” between it all).
+Now you know the basic set-up is working (your computer running Ubuntu Studio, your Bluetooth adapter, your Wii Remote, and the “connection” between it all).

 From here on things are different, from the article about using the WiiMote as a musical instrument (check here).

 For using the WiiMote as a mouse we need a mouse emulator (a small program that converts WiiMote output to mouse output) the one we are going to use is called uinput.

 Before being able to use uinput we need to load it into the kernel, this can be done in two ways: manually after every reboot or we can load it every time the system starts up.

 Loading it up every time the system starts up by adding uinput into /etc/modules: